LalithaPriya/Algorithm-Handbook/README.md

                   delete the old node and
                   replace the temp pointer with the latest
 5. Find the middle of a given linked list: by using Floyd’s slow and fast pointers technique
+6. Remove duplicate element from sortedLL: iterate until node.next is not null, while checking if node value and Node.next.value is same then set the pointer to next node.

 BST: